 Many factors determine whether or not you require Planning Permission.
 We advise once we've met on-site.
 These Planning Portals offer useful guidance:

 Planning Permission vs Building Regulation Approval?

 Planning Permission often depends on how the building's external appearance fits with neighboring properties and the surroundings.
-Hence everyone produces drawings with scaled elevations and floor plans, showing external finishes.
-These drawings demonstrate how well the additional works fit the existing street scene.
+If Planning permission is required the local authority will require you to submit drawings with scaled elevations and floor plans, showing external finishes.
+These drawings demonstrate how well the intended works fit the existing street scene.

 Building Regulations apply to the building's construction.
-To obtain approval, everyone produces drawings show the:
+To obtain approval, everyone produces drawings showing:

 - Construction methods;

 - Types of floor;

 - Detailed notation document demonstrating the building will be built to current building regulation standards.

 Planning Permission and Building Regulations